hellpig/smart-swamp-cooler-controller/README.md

 In the western half of the US, the weather is either dry enough or cool enough to comfortably use an evaporative cooler.
 Evaporative coolers use far less energy than refrigerated air, especially if there is a smart control system to control them.

 If you want to use this code outside the US, you'll have to modify a couple things.
 First, weather.gov will not work, so hopefully you have a local weather API.
 Second, you'll want to use Celsius instead of Fahrenheit, keeping in mind that the output-temperature table I have is in Fahrenheit.
+Regardless, you'd probably want to have some backup APIs and have the Celsius option.

 # example algorithm for controlling a swamp cooler via something like a Raspberry Pi